Inder Kumar Gujral: Early politics

 Gujral became vice-president of the New Delhi Municipal Committee in 1958, and joined the Congress party (INC) in 1964.
 He was close to Indira Gandhi, and became a member of the Rajya Sabha in April 1964.
 During the Emergency of June 1975, Gujral was Minister of Information and Broadcasting, where he was in charge of the media during a time of censorship in India and was in charge of Doordarshan.
-He again was selected to the Rajya Sabha to serve until 1976.
+He again was elected to the Rajya Sabha to serve until 1976.
 He also served as Water Resources Minister.
 Later, Gujral was appointed Ambassador of India to the Soviet Union by Indira Gandhi and stayed on during the tenures of Morarji Desai and Charan Singh.
 He was rumoured to have been shunted out of the ministry due to conflicts with the prime minister's son, Sanjay Gandhi, over media censorship, and was replaced by Vidya Charan Shukla, who had no qualms following party lines on the matter; he was then moved to the Planning Ministry.

 Janata Dal

 Gujral resigned from the Indian National Congress party in the 1980s.
 Then he joined the Janata Dal.
 In the 1989 Indian general election, Gujral was elected from Jalandhar in Punjab.
 He served as Minister of External Affairs in Prime Minister V. P. Singh's eleventh cabinet of India.
 In 1989, Singh sent him to Srinagar to negotiate with the perpetrators of the 1989 kidnapping of Rubaiya Sayeed.
 He also brought about controversy during the Gulf War when he hugged Saddam Hussein as a show-of-good-faith to ensure Indian expatriates would be safe.
 In the 1991 Indian general election, Gujral contested from Patna in Bihar.
 However, the election was countermanded following complaints of 'irregularities'.
-In 1992, Gujral was selected to the Rajya Sabha with the help of Lalu Prasad Yadav.
+In 1992, Gujral was elected to the Rajya Sabha with the help of Lalu Prasad Yadav.

 Subsequent to the 1996 election, when the United Front government was formed under the premiership of H. D. Deve Gowda, Gujral was again named Minister of External Affairs.
-During this tenure, he developed the 'Gujral Doctrine' which emphasised better relations with India's neighbours and was refined when he became prime minister.
+During this tenure, he developed the 'Gujral doctrine' which emphasised better relations with India's neighbours and was refined when he became prime minister.
 He also served as Union Minister or Minister of State of several other portfolios—Communications and Parliamentary Affairs, Information and Broadcasting, Works and Housing and Planning.

 The Indian National Congress party had been supporting the United Front government from outside, but citing its wish to have the incumbent prime minister replaced, decided to withdraw support; this led to the government's collapse in April 1997.
 To avoid mid-term elections, a compromise was reached: the INC agreed to support another United Front government under a new leader, provided its concerns—such as not being consulted before taking important decisions and being marginalised—were addressed.
 The United Front elected Gujral as its new leader, and he was sworn in as Prime Minister on 21 April 1997.